christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 There are different interpretations of cosmotheism:

 -Naturalistic cosmotheism: This view sees the universe as a natural phenomenon, emphasizing the interconnectedness of all things without invoking supernatural elements.
 It aligns closely with scientific naturalism and can resonate with atheistic perspectives.
-Many modern secular Pagans (1) are inspired by Carl Jung who combined psychoanalysis with Heathenry.
-The universe is an expression of the collective unconscious (2) with archetypes (3) manifesting as symbolic or divine personifications/symbolic representations within it
+Many modern secular Pagans (1) are inspired by Carl Jung who combined psychoanalysis with Paganism.
+Jungian philosophy applies to cosmotheism as the universe becomes an expression of the collective unconscious (2) with archetypes (3) manifesting as symbolic or divine personifications/symbolic representations within it.

 -Spiritual cosmotheism: This interpretation embraces a more mystical view, suggesting that the universe is imbued with a spiritual dimension, or a divine consciousness.
 It emphasizes the spiritual dimensions of existence and the idea that the cosmos is a manifestation of a greater divine reality.